guipupoalves/guipupoalves/README.md

 ## About me (English)

-As a Software Engineering student and technology enthusiast, dedication, discipline and organization defines me.
+As a Software Engineering student and technology enthusiast, dedication, discipline and organization defines me

 ##
 <body>